chris-lovejoy/medical-pdf-reader/README.md

 ## Setup

 ### Option 1: Interactive Webapp
 The easiest way to interact with the app is to visit the streamlit app at [this link](https://medical-pdf-reader.streamlit.app/).
+(However, this occasionally has bugs which don't manifest when running locally.)

 ### Option 2: Running it locally